alchemistkay/nodejs-ci-cd-aws-deployment/README.md

-# DevOps Portfolio: NodeJS CI/CD Pipeline with Jenkins
+# DevOps Portfolio: NodeJS CI/CD Pipeline with Jenkins, Docker, and AWS Deployment

 Welcome to my **DevOps Portfolio**!
 This repository showcases my work on implementing a full **CI/CD pipeline** for a **NodeJS application** using **Jenkins**, **Docker**, and **AWS**.
 It demonstrates my ability to integrate various DevOps tools and best practices to automate application deployment and infrastructure management.